muneebnawaz97/Community-app/README.md

 cloud_name: 'Your cloud name' api_key: 'Your API key' api_secret: 'Your API secret key'

 To run this project.
-Clone the repository.
-Run bundle to install all the dependencies.Start the rails server and you are good to go
+Clone the repository.Run bundle to install all the dependencies, setup your database with db:setup.
+Start the rails server and you are good to go